Louisville Muhammad Ali International Airport

 📖 Plain English Explanation:

-There is a 30% probability of: Visibility will be good at 3SM.
-Weather conditions: Light Showers Snow.
+Temporary conditions (lasting less than an hour at a time) may include: Visibility will be good at 3SM.
+Weather conditions: Light Thunderstorm Rain, Mist.
 Broken clouds at 2500 feet.
 Marginal VFR conditions - some restrictions for visual flying.

 VFR